ewired/gjs-guide/docs/extensions/development/creating.md

 Name should be a very short (ideally descriptive) string.
 Examples are: “Click To Focus”, “Adblock”, “Shell Window Shrinker”
 Name: Example Extension

 Description is a single-sentence explanation of what your extension does.
 Examples are: “Make windows visible on click”, “Block advertisement popups”, “Animate windows shrinking on minimize”
 Description: An extension serving as an example

 UUID is a globally-unique identifier for your extension.
 This should be in the format of an email address (clicktofocus@janedoe.example.com)
 UUID: example@shell.gnome.org

+Choose one of the available templates:
+1) Plain       –  An empty extension
+2) Indicator   –  Add an icon to the top bar
+Template [1-2]: 1
 ```

 Once you finish the last step, the extension template will be created and opened in an editor:

 <img :src="$withBase('/assets/img/gnome-extensions-create-editor.png')" />

 ## Manual Creation